NUKES IN KY?

 THE BAD NEWS: With Biden-era federal subsidies for new nuclear power plants, Trump's talk of deregulating the approval process, the overnight wealth of some politically-connected developers (despite zero experience) and the power demands of hyper-scale data centers, interest in nuclear power is resurging.

-Even here in Kentucky, the legislature a) removed the decades-old ban on nuclear power, b) allocated millions of tax dollars to promote it and c) ordered the Ky.
-Public Service Commission to identify any barriers to the construction of nuclear power plants.
-LG&E-KU are exploring the idea of building them here, as close as nearby Carroll County.
+Here, the Ky. legislature a) lifted the ban on nuclear power, b) allocated millions of tax dollars to promote it and c) ordered the Ky.
+Public Service Commission (PSC) to identify all barriers to the construction of nuclear power plants.
+Already, LG&E-KU is exploring the idea of building one, as close as nearby Carroll County.

-Several high-profile environmentalists say we need nuclear power to help us solve the ongoing climate crisis.
+Several climate allies say we need nuclear power to solve the climate crisis.
 We disagree --- for these main reasons:

 Nukes Are Way Too Slow